 Communication and Mediation: Attempt to communicate concerns and differences with the grandparents.
 Mediation services can also help families find common ground.

 Seeking a Prohibited Steps Order: In cases where there are genuine concerns about the welfare of the child, a parent might consider seeking a Prohibited Steps Order from the court, which can prevent specific actions, including contact with certain individuals.

-The short answer is no – rights for grandparents to see their grandchildren are not automatic rights, but you can apply to the family courts for permission to make applications respective of your grandchildren.
+The short answer is no – rights for grandparents to see their grandchildren are not automatic rights, but you can apply to the family courts for permission to make applications respective of your grandchildren and visiting them.
 The reason for this is the general rule in child arrangements cases is that the applicant must have parental responsibility, which grandparents cannot get without a child arrangements order.